 The Event Title field should only be used when the Event Name field doesn't give you enough room to present the full name for your event.
 If you enter information into this field, it will replace what you see as the event name on our calendar pages.
 Keep in mind that the previous Event Name field is required, and, depending on the calendar page, could still show up on the calendar detail pages as shown below:

 Choose an Event Type that most closely matches your event.
-You can view the available event types by clicking on the 'All Event Types' link which will display the full list.
-If there isn't one that's even close, choose 'Other.'
+If there isn't one on the list that's close, choose 'Other.'
 Note that you can only choose one Event Type for your event, and you won't have the ability to edit this information once you've submitted your reservation request.